 - Your TSIC scholarship is called a Florida Prepaid Plan, it is how schools will invoice or ask for the money using your SSN.
-It will often be referred to as a FPP Plan. - You do not own your scholarship and are considered the Beneficiary; the Foundation is the owner of the plan. - The scholarship is not a "full ride" plan and will not be enough to cover all the college expenses such as: Housing, meal plans and additional fees.
+It will often be referred to as a FL Prepaid Plan (FPP). - You do not own your scholarship and are considered the Beneficiary; the Foundation is the owner of the plan. - The scholarship is not a "full ride" plan and will not be enough to cover all the college expenses such as: Housing, meal plans and additional fees.
 Your scholarship pays for tuition only. - TSIC Annual Update is due by June 30th of each summer https://pinellaseducation.org/students/.
 We will make every effort to help remind you that your update is due via email.
 Set a calendar reminder for yourself. - Failure to complete your Annual Update will be considered as forfeiture of your scholarship.
-It is your responsibility to remember your deadline. - Your scholarship will pay year-round. - Florida Prepaid Usage Form Some universities may require you to fill out a Florida Prepaid Usage Form to Opt-In/Opt-Out to use your FPP plan.
+It is your responsibility to remember your deadline.
+You may email TSIC.Grad@pinellaseducation.org for updates on your contact information: Email, phone, address. - Your scholarship will pay year-round. - Florida Prepaid Usage Form Some universities may require you to fill out a Florida Prepaid Usage Form to Opt-In/Opt-Out to use your FPP plan.
 If attending a university, be sure to check with the financial aid office to see if you need to fill one out. - Not doing so may result in you taking out more loans than expected or using other grants or payment plans to cover your tuition rather than your scholarship.
 FAMU is an example of a university that requires the FPP Usage Form to be completed each semester.